Overview

 - The ledger is intended for collaborative scientific or experimental use, not for economic activity.

-- Participation is its own reward — running a node means contributing to (and being able to verify) a shared randomness beacon and a shared quantum-result archive.
+- Participation is its own reward — running a node means contributing to (and being able to verify) a shared randomness beacon and a shared archive of quantum-algorithm results.

 - Removing the reward token simplifies the trust model: there is no MEV to extract, no fee market to design, no inflation schedule to argue about.

-stake denomination still exists for validator bonding (this is a Cosmos SDK requirement for proof-of-stake consensus), but there is no token issuance for users or block production.What problem does shared randomness solve?
+stake denomination still exists for validator bonding (this is a Cosmos SDK requirement for proof-of-stake consensus), but there is no token issuance for users or block production.Why shared randomness?

 Common bad options: